-This highly interactive four-and-a-half-day pharmaceutical microbiology training is designed to provide the aspiring Qualified Person and pharmaceutical quality professionals with the knowledge and understanding they need to assess microbiological risks in the pharmaceutical manufacturing environment.
+This highly interactive, pharmaceutical microbiology course is designed to provide the aspiring Qualified Person and pharmaceutical professionals with the knowledge and understanding they need to assess microbiological risks in the pharmaceutical manufacturing environment.
 Learn how to assist in the design and implementation of comprehensive microbiological control strategies and how to make informed decisions when microbiological problems occur.

 This pharmaceutical microbiology course is approved by the Royal Society of Chemistry as suitable for their members’ continuing professional development.

 On completion of this pharmaceutical microbiology course you will know and understand:

 Alan Whipple – Alan is a pharmaceutical microbiologist with more than 35 years of operational experience.
 He has managed site microbiology units supporting the manufacture of sterile and non-sterile products.
 His expertise is in sterile manufacture and microbiology of API and non-sterile products.

 Ian Harwood – Ian is a GMP Consultant with over 20 years’ industry experience, including extensive knowledge of Pharmaceutical Quality Systems and GMP for steriles, biotech, IMPs, radiopharmaceuticals and unlicenced medicines.
 He spent 8 years as a GMP Inspector with the MHRA and is eligible to act as a Qualified Person.